nanopack/pulse/README.md

 ## Relay

 A pulse relay is a service that connects to pulse and advertises stats that are available for collection.
 A relay implementation is available in the pulse project and can be embedded in other projects.

-For an [**example**](relay/README.md), look in the README for relay
+For an [**example**](relay/README.md), look in the README for relay.

 ### TCP pulse api
 The TCP api used to communicate between the pulse server and a relay is simple and is designed to be human readable and debuggable.
 It is newline delimited.